-All summer long the Genesee Country Village and Museum hosts themed events on the weekends like Highland Days, Civil War Days, and a Fiddlers Fair.
-During the weekdays in the summer, it’s business as usual, and sometimes these are my favorite days to enjoy the village.
+All summer long the Genesee Country Village & Museum hosts themed events on the weekends like History On Tap, Highland Days, Civil War Days, and a Fiddlers Fair.

 In the spring, it’s all about Maple Syrup.
 In the fall, Trick-or-Treating in the village.
 In December, Yuletide in the Country is a fantastic way to get into the holiday spirit while learning about Christmases past.